 Talk Back to Anxiety

-Lastly, help your child separate feelings from facts.
-Their emotions are so strong at times, it can make them feel that the thought must be real.
-Help them to understand that their emotions and their anxiety are not to be trusted.
 To go back to our example above, the boy might think, “My mom is going to leave me and never come back.”
-You might say, “Is that what Mr. Nag is telling you will happen?
+You might say, “Is that what Mr. Nag tells you will happen?
 What do you believe might actually happen?”
 The boy might say, “That is probably just Mr. Nag telling me lies.
-Mom has never left and not come back.
+Mom has never left and has not come back.
 So I will probably be fine.”
 By focusing on the facts, the boy could see that it was very unlikely that his mother would leave and never come back for him, given that it never happened his whole life.
+This is a healthy way to deal with worry thoughts.

 Be a Supportive Parent